MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 :math:`2h` and a minimum imposed ice thickness of :math:`5\,\text{cm}` by :math:`H_n= \frac{2n-1}{7}\,h` for :math:`n\in[1,N]`.
 The heat fluxes computed for each thickness category is area-averaged to give the total heat flux :cite:`hibler84`.
 To use this thickness category parameterization set ``SEAICE_multDim`` to the number of desired categories in ``data.seaice`` (7 is a good guess, for anything larger than 7 modify ``SEAICE_SIZE.h``); note that this requires different restart files and switching this flag on in the middle of an integration is not advised.
-In order to include the same distribution for snow, set ``SEAICE_useMultDimSnow = .TRUE.``; only then, the parameterization of always having a fraction of thin ice is efficient and generally thicker ice is produce :cite:`castro-morales14`.
+In order to include the same distribution for snow, set ``SEAICE_useMultDimSnow = .TRUE.`` (this is the default); only then, the parameterization of always having a fraction of thin ice is efficient and generally thicker ice is produce :cite:`castro-morales14`.

 The atmospheric heat flux is balanced by an oceanic heat flux from below.
 The oceanic flux is proportional to